 Renault has brought budget airline sales tactics to British car buyers with the proven European success of their Romanian Dacia brand.
 Since 2004, they've sold over 2 million vehicles across 36 countries and Britain is another keen customer.
 Founded in 1966 and bought out by Renault in 1999, the chief attraction of any Dacia [officially pronounced Datch-ya] comes in bargain basement prices and a respected durability record.

 In this case we think size matters.
 You'll find plenty of competitively priced supermini and city-sized 5-doors, but none bring the space race benefits of Sandero's rump.
-True, some acclaimed designs - Chevrolet's Aveo and Kia's respected Rio - approach Sandero space levels.
+True, some acclaimed designs approach Sandero space levels.
 Then you also discover their inflexible pricing, thousands beyond Dacia's progressive steps, well below established hatchback territory.
 The fight for new car value below £10,000 usually features entry-level specials from the establishment or unfamiliar names from Asia and Eastern Europe.
-Today's trusted supermini brands - from Ford's Fiesta and Vauxhall's Corsa to Volkswagen's Polo - may hint at £10,000 in 3-door bodies, but 5-doors and more sophisticated derivatives zoom beyond £15,000.
+Today's trusted supermini brands - from Ford's Fiesta and Vauxhall's Corsa to Volkswagen's Polo - may hint at £10,000 in 3-door bodies, but 5-doors and more sophisticated derivatives zoom beyond £12,000.

-So, it is hard to position Sandero's spacious hatchback with citycar pricing and accommodation above its price and class.
-Let's drive the 1.5 dCi diesel version and see if it makes an equally individual case at the wheel...
+So, it is hard to position Sandero's combination of citycar pricing and spacious accommodation.
+Let's drive the latest 1.5 dCi diesel version with its improved cabin and smarter styling and see if it makes an equally individual case at the wheel.